intersystems/Samples-dotnet-helloworld/README.md

 This is a simple hello world example to show a .NET connection to InterSystems IRIS.
 For more information about using this sample, please see [documentation](https://irisdocs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=AB_idesetup) .

-## To run this code in InterSystems Learning Labs
+## To run this code in InterSystems Learning Labs, AWS, GCP, or Azure
-1. Open **Samples-dotnet-helloworld/Simple/HelloWorld.cs**
+1. Open Samples-dotnet-helloworld/Simple/HelloWorld.cs
 2. Edit line 15 and change the value of ip to "try-iris"
 3. In the integrated terminal window type:
     `cd Samples-dotnet-helloworld/Simple`